ultrazohm/ultrazohm_sw/docs/source/general/infrastructure/vscode_remote_container/vscode_remote_container.rst

        browse .

 .. note:: Sourcetree can not be natively installed in the Ubuntu distribution.
 The repository in the Ubuntu distro can be added to Sourctree.
-However this is not advised, since the performance is pretty bad.
+However, this is not advised since the performance is bad.
           It is recommended to either use the Ubuntu shell with the standard git-commands or the :ref:`git lense extension <vscode_remote_container_gitlense>`.

 Podman instead of Docker